DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - **Voice of Internet Protocol (VoIP)**: set of technologies that enables voice to be sent over a packet network
     - As more orgs switch to VoIP, protocols like SIP become more common, and introducing additional management, either via dedicated voice VLANs, or by establishing quality of service (QoS) levels to ensure voice traffic priority
     - Web-based voice apps can be more difficult to manage, causing additional unplanned bandwidth consumption
+    - VoIP is at risk for caller ID spoofing, vishing, call manager software/firmware attacks, phone hardware attacks, DoS, MitM/on-path attacks, spoofing, and switch hopping.
+    - Phreaking is a specific type of attack in which various types of technology are used to circumvent the telephone system to make free long-distance calls, to alter the function of telephone service, to steal specialized services, or to cause service disruptions.
+A phreaker is an attacker who performs phreaking.
+    -  Countermeasures must be deployed to protect against interception, eavesdropping, tapping, and other types of exploitation.
+    -   Countermeasures to PBX fraud and abuse include Changing default passwords on PBX systems and it provides the most effective increase in security since PBX systems typically do not support encryption, although some VoIP PBX systems may support encryption in specific conditions.

 - 4.3.2 Multimedia collaboration
     - There are a variety of new technologies that allow instant organizational collaboration, including smartboards, and products that enhance on-site, hybrid, or virutal meetings
     - Mobile communication apps are a huge market, and will continue to grow, increasing the complexity of mobile security